The study of history, it’s been said, is the study of unintended consequences.

 The Myth Of Unaffordable Legal Fees

-Like many of my colleagues, I want to help immigrants who retain a fighting chance to survive the Age of Trump and are committed to doing what is necessary to live the life they claim they want.
+Like many of my colleagues, I want to help immigrants win permanent residency and are committed to doing what is necessary to live the life they claim they want.

-Alas, even as roads to immigration success are being closed at record pace, attorney fees are often lambasted as the primary determinant of procrastination and carelessness.
+Alas, even as viable roads to immigration success close, attorney fees are often lambasted as the primary determinant of procrastination and carelessness.

 Misunderstanding, if not exaggeration, fuels the allegation.